stevedekorte/vertex.js/README.txt

 ABOUT
 -----

-vertex.js is a high performance graph database inspired by filesystems that supports automatic garbage collection and is built on node.js and tokyocabinet.
+vertex.js is a graph database inspired by filesystems that supports automatic garbage collection and is built on node.js and tokyocabinet.
 It uses HTTP as it's communication protocol and JSON as it's request and response data format.
 It's MIT licensed and was written by Steve Dekorte and Rich Collins.

 INSTALL AND RUN